SNManja/Image-processing-engine/README.md

 ## To do
-- Separate post-processing from filtering settings.
-So it can be universally applied to any filter.
-This goes hand in hand with fixing the --help documentation redundancies and impresitions
+- Fix --help.
+Postprocessing parameters would be great to be in a different category than the filter's parameter list
 - Add dilation parameter to convolution.
 - Add custom parameters to already implemented filters
-- Change return from applyConvolution to src and dst
 - Documentation for each filter and its parameters (partially done)
 - Median filter
 - Sobel operator